wikum/CLL_MRD/README.md

 Notes for running:

-(1) For each python script, set the DIRPATH variable to the folder corresonding to the fcs files and annotation table.
+(1) Set the DIRPATH variable in settings.ini to the folder corresonding to the fcs files and annotation table.
+Set K to be the number of folds to be generated for cross validation and M to the number of cells to sample.

-(2) Run 2_UMAP.py first to create the UMAP and the case projections (set the number of cells to be sample if necessary, default = 1000000).
+(2) Run 2_UMAP.py first to create the UMAP and the case projections (set the number of cells to be sample if necessary through settings.ini or manually in code; default = 1000000).
 This will create a folder in ./obj with a RUN ID.

-(3) Run 3_cluster.py after setting the RUN ID from (2) inside the script to perform classification and regression corresponding to the UMAP projections obtained.
-Set the number of clusters to be estimated by k-means if necessary (default=1000).
+(3) Run 3_projections.py after setting the RUN ID from (2) inside the script to generate UMAP projections for each fold.

+(4) Run 4_cluster.py to run clustering for each fold after setting the RUN ID from (2).
+This will generate cluster labels for each cell and aggregate them into a numpy matrix.

+(5) Perform classification and regression.
+(Note: this section of the code will be completed upon publication.)